HOW TO RUN -For barefoot and huarache runners

 SUMMARY

-• Running Efficiency Mechanics: Just by leaning our hips slightly forward, we can trigger our legs’ fascia to act like springs, coiling and uncoiling, as our body moves forward.
+• Running Efficiency Mechanics: Just from leaning our spine and hips slightly forward, we can trigger our legs’ fascia to act like springs, coiling and uncoiling, as our body moves onward.

-• General and Detailed Mechanics: Maintaining a forward center of gravity by aligning the hip with the big toe while landing our feet, increases cadence, the key to enhancing running efficiency.
+• General and Detailed Mechanics: Maintaining a forward center of gravity by aligning the hip with the big toe as each foot lands on the ground, increases cadence, the key to running efficiency.

-• Plantar Fascitis Cure: Walking barefoot and using toe separators can restore the tendon connecting the big toe to the heel, when it becomes atrophied over decades of wearing shoes since childhood.
+• Plantar Fascitis Cure: Walking barefoot and using toe separators can restore the tendon and nerves connecting the big toe to the heel, after decades of wearing shoes has atrophied them.

-Leaning our hips slightly forward while running, inevitably forces our legs to step below our center of gravity.
-Below is a step-by-step description of how to aim those relatively “forced” steps, in a way that achieves higher running efficiency.
+Below is a step-by-step description of how to aim each of your steps in a way that achieves higher running efficiency.

-While keeping your center of gravity (your hips) slightly forward as you run, facing your shoulders forward, and swinging your elbows back and forth -as if planting ski poles- focus on the following:
+While keeping your center of gravity (spine and hips) slightly forward as you run, facing your shoulders frontally, and swinging your elbows back and forth -as if planting ski poles- focus on the following:

-1. As the foot hits the ground, the hip should align with the heel, which barely touches the floor, as your forefoot absorbes the shock by springing forward, while pivoting inward to generate torsion.
+1. As the foot hits the ground, the hip should align with the heel, which barely touches the floor as your forefoot absorbes the shock by springing forward and pivoting inward to generate torsion.

-2. The more your toes are leaning outward as the heel touches the ground, the higher the kinetic energy generated from the forefoot pivoting from the outer to inside edge, as it springs forward.
+2. The more your toes are leaning outward as the heel touches the ground, the higher the kinetic energy generated as your forefoot pivots from outer edge to inside edge as you spring forward.

-3. Purposely aligning your landings near an imaginary mid-line traced on the ground below you, makes it easier to repeat the cycle for each leg, than aligning your landings near a shoulder-width line.
+3. Just aligning each landing across the virtual mid-line traced on the ground in front of you, makes it easier to repeat the cycle for each leg than aligning each landing near a shoulder-width line.

-4. Mid-line landings radically increase your running speed, as they maximize higher cadence (the number of cycle-repeats), while requiring drastically less aerobic exertion from your lungs.
+4. Mid-line landings radically increase your running speed, as they maximize higher cadence (the number of cycle-repeats), while requiring drastically less aerobic lung-exertion to run faster.

 MECHANICS IN DETAIL

-1. Aim to hit the mid-line below you, barely touching it with your heel’s outer edge, and consciously involving your hip and buttock, as you press the forefoot into the ground, while pivoting inwards.
+Aim to hit across the mid-line below you, barely touching it with your heel, but consciously involving the hip and buttock, as you pivot from heel to forefoot, from where you will aim to bounce off the ground.

-1. “Squeezing” Detail: While transferring your body weight from outer edge to inside edge, aim to grip the ground under your foot by pressing down your toes as if pulling the ground towards you, as soon as your forefoot hits the surface.
-Then, use that leverage, to spring from your toe-tips as they lift off from the ground, while swinging your arm from that side backwards, as if pressing on a ski pole.
+1. Squeezing Detail: While transferring your body weight from outer edge to inside edge, aim to grip the ground under your foot by pressing down your toes, as if pulling the ground towards you when the forefoot hits the surface.
+Then, use that extra-leverage to spring from your toe-tips as they lift off from the ground, while swinging your arm from that side backwards, as if pressing on a ski pole.

-Figure 1: In red, the part of the foot grabs the ground at each step of the cycle.
+Figure 1: In green, the part of the foot where to land on the heel & then pivot to the forefoot, in order to grab and squeeze the ground, as you bounce off of it at each step of the cycle.

 PLANTAR FASCITIS (REALLY FASCIOSIS)